 Media over QUIC is a live media protocol powered by QUIC: a super-charged TCP/UDP replacement that powers HTTP/3.
-It’s being developed by the IETF* and your favorite big tech companies such as Google, Meta, Cisco, Akamai, Cloudflare, etc.
+It’s being developed by the IETF and your favorite big tech companies such as Google, Cisco, Akamai, Cloudflare, etc.

 ✨ Features